Ecology and environmental impact at forefront of Kaikōura coastal work

 Compliance, communication, and conservation

-NCTIR's Environmental Advisor Ross Glub said, “Environment Canterbury has assisted us and the wider community about learning what constitutes a non-compliance or a breach.”
+NCTIR's Environmental Advisor Ross Glub said, “Environment Canterbury has assisted us and the wider community in learning what constitutes a non-compliance or a breach.”

 “Their Kaikōura based team has used a range of tools to educate, promote, and encourage compliance onsite while providing valuable advice on environmental best practice,” he said.